 Massachusetts Real Estate Market Prime for Sellers

-Every city and town must work to balance its months of supply – the amount of remaining months before all available housing in a given area is exhausted.
+Every city and town must work to balance its months of supply.
+That is, the amount of remaining months before all available housing in a given area is exhausted.

-The market favors sellers when the months of supply rate falls below five to seven months.
+The Massachusetts real estate market favors sellers when the months of supply rate falls below five to seven months.
 According to MAR, in November 2016 the months of supply rate in Massachusetts was 2.9, down 40% from a year before.

 Considering the high demand and currently limited supply of housing throughout the Bay State, sellers can be confident about receiving strong offers.

-In competitive markets like Massachusetts, buyers are motivated to act quickly.
-As a result, the average lifetime of a house or condo available on the market significantly dipped in 2016.
+Competitive markets like Massachusetts motivate buyers to act quickly.
+As a result, the average lifetime of a house or condo available in the Massachusetts real estate market significantly dipped in 2016.

 There are several measures to consider when choosing where to live and Massachusetts sets the bar very high.
 The International Business Times recently ranked Massachusetts as the best state to reside in due to a trio of socioeconomic factors.

 For starters, more than two out of every five adults in the state has earned a bachelor’s degree.
-The poverty rate is also extremely low at 11.5% and the average life expectancy in Massachusetts is over 80, which ranks fifth in the nation.
+The poverty rate is also extremely low at 11.5%.
+The average life expectancy in Massachusetts is over 80, which ranks fifth in the nation.

 The abundance of reputable in-state colleges such as Harvard, MIT, Tufts and BC also serves as a real draw for anyone involved with academia.